 In addition to our regularly scheduled courses on numerous subjects, we offer lectures, performances, art exhibitions, and trips to places of historical and cultural interest.
 BLL caters to every interest and is a vital force in the lives of our members.

 BLL, founded as The Brooklyn College Institute for Retirees in Pursuit of Education (IRPE) in 1977 under the leadership of Violet D. Klein, its first president, began with a membership of 150 and only a few course offerings.
-The institute now has a membership of approximately 600 and offers more than 60 courses or lectures.
-From the beginning, Dr. Leslie Jacobson, Vi Klein and her group laid down certain basic principles that would guide the new organization and from which we have not deviated.
-Under the guidance of these principles, IRPE at Brooklyn College grew to become one of the largest organizations of its kind in the country.
+From the beginning, Dr. Leslie Jacobson, Vi Klein and her group laid down certain basic principles that would guide the new organization to which we still adhere.

 - The institute is self-governing and independent of Brooklyn College.

-- Members make all decisions affecting the institute.
-Policy is established by an elected executive board and carried out by the elected president and elected officers.
+- Policy is established by a Board of Directors and carried out by the president and officers.
 A number of committees assist in the formulation and execution of policy.

 - All services are provided by volunteers.
-The institute currently has only two paid employees, both of whom are administrative assistants.
+BLL has only two paid employees: its administrative assistants.
 With this exception, no worker receives payment of any kind.
-Many members serve as course instructors and in other capacities — as organizers, administrators and in various clerical and support services.